Legal & Notary Services

-Provided on an appointment-basis on Monday, Wednesday & Friday, from 8:30am to 9:30am only.
+Provided on an appointment-basis on Monday to Friday, from 8:30am to 9:30am only.
 Please book your appointment online.

 The Embassy of Canada in the Philippines cannot intervene in private legal matters or provide legal advice.
 Should you require legal representation in the Philippines, you may refer to the following list of law firms.

 Translation of Documents

 The Consular Section does not offer translation services.
 If your require translation services, you may engage the services of a professional translator.
 You may refer to the following: List of Translation Service Providers.